pfdubois/BridgeBidding/source/NoTrump.rst

 Stolen Bids
 ~~~~~~~~~~~

-A system popular with intermediates for dealing with overcalls of our 1N opener is
+A system popular with intermediates for dealing with overcalls of our 1N
-called "stolen bids".
-I think it is
+opener is called "stolen bids".
+I think it is correct to mention it here
-correct to mention it here because so many of your
+because so many of your intermediate partners will think it is standard.
-intermediate partners will think it is standard.
-More advanced players will know how
+More advanced players will know how to play it but will be complaining
-to play it but will be complaining that you should learn :ref:`Lebensohl <Lebensohl>`.
+that you should learn :ref:`Lebensohl <Lebensohl>`.

 - 1N (2a) X! means the same as if responder had bid the overcalled suit,
-  up to 2♠.
+  up to 2♥︎.
 In other words, a double means, "He stole my bid!".
 In particular
   a double of (2♣) is Stayman.
 - Any bid above the overcall has an unchanged meaning.
 However, bidding NT promises
   a stopper in the overcalled suit.
-Example: 1N (2♦) 2♥!(transfer to spades).
+Example: 1N (2♦) 2♥! (transfer to spades).
+- Agree with partner what 2♠︎ will mean; minor transfer most likely.
 - The three level bids don't have their special meanings; if a jump, it is a weak bid
   in the suit, such as 1N - (2♦) - 3♥(preemptive, hearts).